-Begin the day with a visit to the famous Fushimi Inari Shrine with its thousands of vermillion torii gates.
-You will walk up part of the mountain and the incline allows a steady-paced walk around 15 minutes with flat road and steps to reach torii gates.
+Visit the famous Fushimi Inari Shrine, with its thousands of vermillion torii gates, and walk-up part of the mountain.
+Due to the limited parking space at Fushimi Inari Shrine, you may need to walk for 15 minutes from the coach to the beginning of the torii gates.

-Please note, Due to the limited space of Fushimi Inari Shrine coach parking, you may need to walk from coach parking for 15 minutes.